Posted on

 Airbnb has a cool referral program where referrers receive $18 credit on each qualifying stay.
 And you’d very well know that most successful businesses have an affiliate or referral program.
 Referrals can be a great way to grow business, but they can also double your email list!

-BTW, another neat trick is to ask your readers or affiliate partners to share your content or free resources.
-When they share that content, new people will come to your site.
-And then you can run them through your lead magnets, and then welcome emails, and then they become your fans too!
+Additionally, another great trick is to ask your readers or affiliate partners to share your content or free resources.
+When they share that content, new people will visit your site.
+And then you can run them through your lead magnets, moving on to welcome emails and then they become your fans too!

 What does this mean?
 It’s another spin on the movie trailer and premium lead magnet idea.